Star Wars Logo

 What is Star Wars?

-Star Wars – an American media franchise that began in 1977 with the eponymous film and grew into a space epic.
-Its creator is filmmaker George Lucas.
+Star Wars is an American media franchise that began in 1977 with a film of the same name and has since grown into a space epic.
+Its creator is director George Lucas.
 It quickly became one of the highest-grossing works on the planet.
-It now includes films, comics, novels, video games, TV series, themed attractions, and much more.
+Currently, it includes films, comics, novels, video games, TV series, theme park attractions, and much more.

 1976 (pre-release)